Is The Pressure To Appear Strong And Stoic Causing You To Internalize Stress?

 Due to our culture’s damaging programming and messaging when it comes to men’s mental health, you may feel hesitant or even fearful to open up about your experiences.
 However, therapy is designed to meet your needs and provide you with a nonjudgmental, supportive space where you can feel free to become vulnerable.

-At Through Therapy Collective, we have a diverse and culturally competent team of clinicians, including a male therapist who is ready to understand, normalize, and validate your experiences.
+At Through Therapy Collective, we have a diverse and culturally competent team of clinicians, including male therapists who are ready to understand, normalize, and validate your experiences.
 Working with your therapist, you will be able to create goals for counseling and collaborate on ways you can become more emotionally aware and resilient.

 Throughout the course of counseling, you will be empowered to explore such topics as the social conditioning of men, past traumas, and the development of your belief systems so that your therapist can get a sense of how you think and react to certain situations.
 From there, we will begin the valuable work of tuning in to your body, so that you can accurately identify thoughts, feelings, and emotions, especially during times of distress.